 - Why do I have to go through LTS to purchase software?

-- Purchasing iOS apps for iPads and iPhones
+- Purchasing Apple App Store apps for Macs, iPads, and iPhones

 - Frequently Asked Questions